-In 1993 Bill and wife Paula and daughter Kellie relocated to the Madison area.
-A son, Rick, was born to the family shortly after arriving in Harvest.
+In 1993 Bill, his wife Paula, and daughter Kellie, relocated to the Madison area.
+Soon after settling, a son, Rick, was born.
 As members of Asbury since 1994, the Munts family has been involved in many areas of church life over the years.
 Prior to joining the staff at Asbury, Bill served on the Board of Trustees, Staff Parish Relations Committee, Finance Committee, and the Long Range Planning Committee.

-Minister of Creative Arts
+Minister of Creative Communications

-Minister of Traditional Music and Arts
+Director of Traditional Music and Arts

 Terry is a life-long student of the Bible, with a working knowledge of Biblical languages.
 He teaches piano both privately and at Ars Nova in Huntsville.
 An award winning director and performer, he continues to be involved in community theatre, both on stage and off, performing in plays (“All in the Timing,” “You Can’t Take it With You”), opera (Cavaradossi in “Tosca”) and musical theatre (Enoch Snow in” Carousel”).

 Director of Global Missions and Orphan Care

 She has served in many different settings and countries, but her biggest desire is to see others understand their calling to reach the lost with the gospel and to take that step of faith in following God into service.
 Her favorite quote comes from Jim Elliott, “He is no fool who gives what he cannot keep to gain what he cannot lose.”

 In addition to helping our ministries tell their stories of impact through design, Andrea is also the voice behind our social media content.
 After graduating from Lee University with a B.A. in Public Relations, Andrea co-launched a Christian magazine into print before joining the Communications staff at Asbury.
 Now, she is grateful for the opportunity to do what she loves while supporting the church’s efforts to help people experience a deeper relationship with Christ.
 As Associate Director of Creative Communications, you may also see her staring at walls as she plans environment updates around campus, and when she’s not designing, traveling anywhere she has the chance.